itpaulin/itpaulin/README.md

 ### Hi, my name is Paulo Ricardo and this is my profile, welcome!🏝️

-- 💻 I’m currently searching for a Open Source Project that I can contribute.
+- 💻 I’m currently working and study a lot about Golang.
 - 🧑‍🎓 I’m studing at CEFET-RJ College

 <div align="center">